This is an image that says University of Nevada, Las Vegas

 Email: maryam.hadi@unlv.edu.

-Hossein Madhani – Ph.D. student: I became deeply interested in plant evolution during my undergraduate years at the University of Tehran (UT).
+Hossein Madhani – Ph.D. candidate: I became deeply interested in plant evolution during my undergraduate years at the University of Tehran (UT).
 So I pursued my education as a master’s student in plant science under the supervision of Dr. Shahin Zarre at UT and worked on the molecular phylogeny and taxonomy of a relativity large group of flowering plants inside the “pink” or carnation family (Caryophyllaceae Lam. & DC.).
 After that, I continued my research on the diversification dynamics of this interesting group of plants as a research assistant at Dr. Zarre’s lab.
 I joined Dr. Stacy’s lab in 2021 as a Ph.D. student to work on the genetic basis of speciation by studying the evolution of reproductive barriers in Hawaiian Metrosideros Banks ex Gaertn. (family Myrtaceae Juss.).
 I am particularly interested in the genetic basis of hybrid necrosis (a common type of hybrid incompatibility in plants) in crosses between two varieties of Hawaiian Metrosideros and the role of incompatibility in resistance genes (R-genes) in the evolution of this phenomenon.
 I am using a broad range of genomic approaches to look into R-gene diversity across Hawaiian Metrosideros, search for signatures of selection in these genomic regions, and identify loci associated with hybrid necrosis in this amazing group of trees.

 Email: hossein.madhani@unlv.edu Google Scholar

-Hossein
+Hossein Madhani

 Email: april.wallace@unlv.edu